openSUSE/openSUSEway/docs/conferences/oSC24/openSUSEway.md

 Note:
   - alacritty was missing but now there
-  - to minimize instalation we might strip some packages: perl, python...
+  - to minimize installation we might strip some packages: perl, python...
   - Mesa-dri-vc4 driver is needed for RPi 4